 However, it is highly flammable.
 Cyclohexane does not have a perfect hexagon shape.
 Therefore, if it is in the hexagonal shape, it would have a considerable torsional strain.
-To minimize this torsional strain as much as possible, Cyclohexane adopts a three dimensional chair conformation.
+To minimize this torsional strain as much as possible, Cyclohexane adopts a three-dimensional chair conformation.
 At this conformation, carbon atoms are at an angle of 109.5o.
 Six hydrogen atoms are in the equatorial plane, and the rest of them are in the axial plane.
 This conformation is the most stable conformation of cyclohexane.

 Moreover, it is not very stable.
 When it is exposed to light and air for a longer period, it forms peroxides.
-Cyclohexene can be prepared by hydrogenation of benzene until one double bond remains.
-Cyclohexene is a highly flammable liquid.
-Since cyclohexene has a double bond.
-It may show reactions which are characteristic to alkenes.
+We can produce this compound by hydrogenation of benzene until one double bond remains.
+Apart from that, it is a highly flammable liquid.
+Since cyclohexene has a double bond, it can undergo reactions that are characteristic of alkenes.
 For example, with bromine, it’ll undergo electrophilic addition.

-What is the difference between Cyclohexane and Cyclohexene?
+What is the Difference Between Cyclohexane and Cyclohexene?